updated on 20 July 2021

 If you have worked in a customer-facing role or volunteered at a legal advice centre where you needed to both listen to and advise clients, and produce written documents, you should be talking about these experiences as evidence of your communication skills when you write an application.

-Networking – the art of striking up conversations with people you don’t know – is another aspect of communicating which will give you a strong advantage if you have any experience of it, which you can talk about in applications and interviews.
+Networking – the art of striking up conversations with people you don’t know – is another aspect of communicating which will give you a strong advantage in interviews.
 Read this guide to networking for more tips.

-Recruiters will get the strongest indication of your written communication skills through how well you put together your application form, CV and/or cover letter, while employers will get a first-hand sense of your spoken communication skills through phone and in-person interviews, and how you get on during vacation scheme placements and assessment centres.
+Recruiters will get the strongest indication of your written communication skills through how well you put together your application form, CV and/or cover letter, while employers will get a first-hand sense of your spoken communication skills through interviews, your behaviour on vacation scheme placements and assessment centres – virtual and in person.

 Your applications, including your answers to the challenging questions which might be posed, need to be clear, concise and engaging.
 LCN has more in-depth advice on writing applications, while if you are not used to the formal style demanded in these sorts of applications you should also brush up on these stylistic and grammatical tips.